 Please direct all inquires to firstname.lastname@example.org

-Newly appointed as Interim Coordinator of Asian Pacific Studies Program at CSU Dominguez-Hills.
+Appointed Interim Coordinator of Asian Pacific Studies Program at CSU Dominguez-Hills, 2016-2018.

 Concert and Photo Exhibit of Capt.
 Pedro B. Navarro, first Filipino conductor of the famed Philippine Constabulary Band, University of the Philippines, College of Music (2013).
 (Click Philippine Constabulary Band tab above)